EasyGithDev/PHPOpenAI/README.md

     "Say this is a test",
 )->toObject();

-// Response as stClass object
-echo '<pre>', print_r($response, true), '</pre>';
+// Response as a stClass object echo '<pre>', print_r($response, true), '</pre>';

 $response = (new OpenAIClient($apiKey))->Completion()->create(